Skip to main content

 If the COVID-19 pandemic has taught us anything, it’s that going to the doctor doesn’t have to be time consuming.
 With the right tools, like virtual care or telehealth, people can get the quality care they need in a simpler, faster way.
 A big part of the role of digital healthcare is to leverage data for an effective, personalized, whole-health approach, creating an easier, consumer-centered health system.

 Just as the internet and mobile apps have made shopping so much easier, digitally enabled healthcare aims to make the healthcare experience seamless and intuitive.
-Consumers are taking advantage of these new options: During the pandemic, telehealth usage surged at 38 times the rate of pre-pandemic levels, and in just three years, the use of chat has gone from close to zero to 25% of total consumer interactions across Elevance Health, said Anil Bhatt, global chief information officer of Elevance Health.
+Consumers are taking advantage of these new options: During the pandemic, telehealth usage surged at 38 times the rate of pre-pandemic levels, and in just three years, the use of chat has gone from close to zero to 25% of total consumer interactions across Elevance Health, said Ratnakar Lavu, chief digital information officer of Elevance Health.
 Other aspects of digital health have caught on as well.
 Fifty-seven percent of people said they’re open to remote monitoring of ongoing health issues through at-home devices.

 It’s not just consumers who are embracing digital healthcare.
 Ninety percent of office-based physicians use an electronic health records system.
 The industry is also employing data analytics to make more informed decisions.
 The benefits of using big data include: